 7. Chappar Mela – Cultural Fair

 Chappar Mela is one of the most popular and spectacular festivals of Punjab.
-Celebrated in the village of Chappar in Ludhiana district, it is held every year in September where people worship the Lord of snake.
-Started around 150 years ago, the fair is filed with music and dance apart from the various traditions.
-This cultural fair has seen participation of a large number of people in the recent years.
+Celebrated in the village of Chappar in the Ludhiana district, it is held every year in September where people worship the Lord of the snake.
+Started around 150 years ago, the fair is filled with music and dance apart from the various traditions.
+This cultural fair has seen the participation of a large number of people in recent years.

-Significance: The festival is celebrated to worship snake, embodiment of Gugga Pir.
+Significance: The festival is celebrated to worship a snake, the embodiment of Gugga Pir.